sveltejs/learn.svelte.dev/content/tutorial/04-advanced-sveltekit/03-environment-variables/02-public-static/README.md

 title: Public static environment variables
 ---

-In the previous section we saw how to leverage `$env/static/private` for secret environment variables which can't be exposed to front-end code.
+In the previous exercise we saw how to leverage `$env/static/private` for secret environment variables which can't be exposed to front-end code.
 But what to do if we _do_ want to expose such an environment variable, because it's public?

 For this, first prefix the environment variable inside `.env` with `PUBLIC_`.
 This prefix (which is [configurable](https://kit.svelte.dev/docs/configuration#env)) marks an environment variable as eligible for use in front-end code.